toroworx/PowerPlanSwitcher/README.md

+## Forked by Toroworx

 > **Info: This repository is forked from [Ladbaby](https://github.com/Ladbaby/PowerPlanSwitcher)**<br />
 > There was for me no way to check **PowerPlanSwitcher.exe** for malicious code, other than running Malwarebytes scan.
-So to be sure I've deleted and recreated it:
+To be sure I've deleted and recreated PowerPlanSwitcher.exe:
 >
 > - Open AutoHotkey
 > - Click `Compile`